Mohd-Hamza-Khan/localrepo/README.md

 3.  `git config --local user.email 'GitHub Mail ID'` 📧
 4.  `git remote add origin "Your github RepoLink"` 🔗
 5.  `git pull origin "Branch Name"` 📥

+### Facing any Issue
+If you're facing any issues with pushing or pulling from the repository, feel free to DM me or reach out—
+I'd be happy to assist you and make sure everything runs smoothly!